nikhillondhe9/openag-cloud-v1/cpp_client/README.md

 # still some bugs in the above, get a 404 trying to list topics.

-The big issue is to use all this on BBB, you run out of space building the requirements of the library (cmake first).
+The big issue is to use all this on BBB, you run out of space building the requirements of the library (cmake).
+Turns out that the debian 8.3 the BBB ships with only has 300M free disk space in eMMC.
+When I installed debian 9.2 (no gui) there is 1.6G free space.

+Trying again with cmake installed as an apt package on my BBB running deb 9.2.